sombatos/WordPress-Rating-Plugin/README.md

 ## Installation

-Just go to `Appearance » Widgets`, add Rating Plugin to the sidebar and adjust rating buttons the way you want.
+Just go to `Appearance » Widgets`, add Rating Plus widget to the sidebar and adjust rating buttons the way you want.